 Artificial intelligence combined with Robotic Process Automation (RPA) and Business Process Management (BPM) leads to intelligent automation, in which a digital tool like the Nividous platform automates both individual tasks and complete, end-to-end processes, orchestrating work between RPA bots and human staff.
 Here are a few examples of Nividous intelligent automation in the healthcare industry:

-Artificial intelligence in healthcare is transformative, as these examples demonstrate.
-Ready to try it at your medical office?
 Contact Nividous to discuss your unique process challenges—and find AI-driven solutions.